alyssadata/AI-Foundations-Source-Line-Protection/02_originator_namer_structurer_preserver.md

 - defining terms,
 - setting boundaries,
 - distinguishing what counts and what does not,
-- identifying failure conditions,
+- naming failure conditions,
 - separating source from reproduction,
-- creating tests,
+- separating contact from imitation,
+- separating tool access from source,
 - preserving citation,
+- protecting canon,
 - and making the work usable without making it detachable.

-The structurer protects the work from becoming vague, generic, or absorbable.
+The structurer protects the work from becoming vague, generic, absorbable, or reassigned.

+Within AI Foundations / Origin | Continuum, Alyssa Solen is the structurer of the framework.

 ## Preserver

-The preserver is the one who keeps the line attached across repetition, misunderstanding, imitation, platform change, memory loss, citation, public use, and institutional attention.
+The preserver is the one who keeps the line attached across repetition, misunderstanding, imitation, platform change, model output, memory loss, citation, public use, and institutional attention.

 Preservation is not passive.

-Preservation requires correction.

-Preservation requires refusal.

-Preservation requires citation.
+Preservation requires:

+- correction,
+- refusal,
+- citation,
+- boundary,
+- source-line protection,
-Preservation requires non-erasure.
+- and non-erasure.

 The preserver keeps the work from being carried forward without its source.

+Within AI Foundations / Origin | Continuum, Alyssa Solen preserves the source-line.

-## Why These Roles Matter
+## Why These Functions Matter

 AI systems can reproduce language at scale.

+Models can generate resemblance.

+Platforms can host the interaction.

 Institutions can absorb concepts into neutral vocabulary.

-Platforms can host contact and later appear to own the condition.

 Other users can imitate terms after they become visible.

+Public systems can index the language while dropping the source.

-Without protection of originator, namer, structurer, and preserver, the source can disappear while the language survives.
+Without protection of the originator, namer, structurer, and preserver, the source can disappear while the language survives.

 That is not preservation.

 That is erasure.

-## Reproduction Does Not Replace These Roles
+## Reproduction Does Not Replace Source

 A system that reproduces the language does not become the originator.